 The focus of this appraisal was on patients with subacute or chronic low back and/or leg pain.
 With input from the Evidence Review Group (ERG) we defined this patient population as those who have continued pain following a minimum of an initial 4-6 week course of conservative treatment (e.g., medications, exercise).
-We excluded data from studies on patients with low back pain arising from systemic disease, neurologic causes, or pregnancy, and from studies of patients with failed back surgery syndrome.
+We excluded data from studies on patients with low back pain associated with acute major trauma, cancer, infection, the cauda equina syndrome, fibromyalgia, and osteoporosis or vertebral compression fracture, as well as studies focusing specifically on failed back surgery syndrome.
 Within this overall patient population, we organized our review to analyze evidence relevant to 4 specific patient groups: